cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Acknowledgments

-The OPAQUE protocol and its analysis is joint work of the author with Stanislaw Jarecki and Jiayu Xu.
+The OPAQUE protocol and its analysis is the joint work of the author with Stanislaw Jarecki and Jiayu Xu.
 We are indebted to the OPAQUE reviewers during CFRG's aPAKE selection process, particularly Julia Hesse and Bjorn Tackmann.
 This draft has benefited from comments by multiple people.
 Special thanks